FrancescoFakhoury/group-project-ecom/README.md

 Your node server should be RESTful and follow REST principles, at least to the extent we learned during the bootcamp.

+---

+**✋ You CANNOT use any external UI libraries, including, but not limited to, Material UI, Bootstrap.**

+---

 ## Getting Started

 <img src="./server/assets/software-dev-path.jpg" style="width: 100%;" />